 It seems that almost every week there is a new app or website that kids are using to IM (instant message) each other and it can be hard to keep up.
 It’s important for parents to know how these work, and how old your child should be to use them, usually 13 or over, to help avoid cyberbullying and sexting.

-It’s important to talk to your child about what is and is not appropriate to share online and the dangers of sexting, especially as with most of these apps they can send images or videos free of charge.
-Also ensure they know what to do if they receive bullying messages or images that are inappropriate, ie to tell you and block the user.
+It’s important to talk to your child about what is and is not appropriate to share online and the consequences sending inappropriate messages, images and videos.
+As most of these apps can be used free of charge, it can be even more tempting for young people to send images or videos free of charge.
+It is important to ensure they know what to do if they receive bullying messages or images that are inappropriate, such as letting a adult know, deleting and blocking the sender, etc.

-There are also some basic rules to talk to your child about such as not using your real name on your profile when it is available publicly, never adding your location to your messages or photos, and never accept a follower or friend who you don't actually know in real life.
+There are also some basic rules to talk to your child about such as not using your real name on your profile when it is available publicly, never adding your location to your messages or photos, never giving out personal information and never accept a follower or friend who you don't actually know in real life.

 Anonymous social media apps